 The proposals have other unfair and unreasonable provisions.
 At present each irrigator has his licence which normally limits the size of the pump he can use and the area land he can irrigate - both reasonable provisions.
-Under the new scheme the irrigator is required to nominate the amount of water he proposes to use and to pay for at least 75% of that water whether he uses it or not.
+Under the new scheme the irrigator is required to nominate the amount c water he proposes to use and to pay for at least 75% of that water whether he uses it or not.
 As most, if not all, of the land being irrigated consists of alluvial flats along the river, the farmer could be put in the position of having the whole of his crops wiped out by floods, but still having to pay for water he cannot use because of the flood.
 Demand for water varies substantially between the season of average rainfall or above and a dry time.
 To limit the amount of water a farmer can use in a dry time and to make him pay for 75% of that amount when he cannot use it in a wet year is unfair and unreasonable.
 It is realised that this condition is imposed using water from a storage constructed with irrigation as one of the reasons for the project.
-But the to cases are very different.
+But the t cases are very different.
 When the provision of water for irrigation is the, or one of the, reasons for the construction of the storage the cost of that water must be taken into account when preparing the necessary budget.
 Obviously the authority responsible for maintenance and running costs must have a continuing and reliable source of funds.
-It could face financial disaster if it lost a substantial part of its income in years when there was a substantial drop in irrigation requirements, Consequentl the need for minimum charges is part of the price the irrigat That is not the case here.
-Neither Somerset nor Wivenhou was necessary to the irrigators in question.
+It could face financial disaster if it lost a substantial part of its income in years when there was a substantial jrop in irrigation requirements, Consequentl the need for minimum charges is part of the price the irrigat must be prepared to pay to get an assured or an improved supply That is not the case here.
+Neither Somerset nor Fivenhoe was necessary to the irrigators in question.